 Unfortunately, we are not able to support media projects, nor humanitarian missions.

 The proposed project should plan starting in December 2023, and ending no later than May 2024.
 The budget can be up to 40,000 euros.

 How to apply?

-The ideas for projects that are relevant for the context of Belarus and priorities of the Programme will be assessed in the first stage of selection.
-Shortlisted candidates will be invited to fill in the full application form.
-The concept note and budget forms can be filled out in English, Russian or Belarusian languages.
+The ideas for projects that are relevant for the context of Belarus and priorities of the Programme will be assessed within 2 weeks from the reception of the application.
+All applicants will be notified about the decision on Signal - please ensure you are reachable on Signal.
+All forms can be filled out in English or Russian languages.